Residency Program Director

 Senior Residency Coordinator

 Welcome and thank you for visiting us at the University of Kansas Medical Center Department of Anesthesiology.
-We feel confident that our residency program will meet and exceed your expectations with training on par with other top-tier institutions throughout the nation.
-To meet the needs of the region, the University of Kansas Medical Center continues to expand rapidly, most recently with the opening of an additional hospital tower next to our main building.
+We feel confident that our residency program will meet and exceed your expectations in your training as physician anesthesiologists.
+The University of Kansas Medical Center continues to expand rapidly as the city's largest tertiary academic institution with many distinguished surgical specialties.

-Despite the continued growth of our health system we maintain a mid-size residency class, which allows ample opportunity to practice anesthesia with a wide variety of complex pathology.
-Our small size also affords the opportunity to maintain close relationships with all our classmates.
-We maintain that our program continues to train anesthesiologists of the highest caliber, with every opportunity to expand into more specialization if desired after residency.
-For residents wishing to pursue additional training, we offer regional and pain fellowships as well as a strong track record of placing residents in highly coveted fellowships across the country.
+Despite the continued growth of our health system we have a mid-size residency class, which allows ample opportunity to practice anesthesia with a wide variety of complex pathology while maintaining close relationships with all our co-residents.
+Our program continues to train well-rounded anesthesiologists who graduate to pursue highly coveted fellowships, as well as private and academic faculty positions.

-Whether you are wanting to teach, perform research or be the best general anesthesiologist you can be, you will have every opportunity to become a highly capable specialist in whatever arena you choose.
-Academic opportunities are never far away with faculty actively performing research within all perioperative subspecialties, critical care, OB, pediatrics and cardiothoracic anesthesia.
+Whether you are wanting to teach, perform research, or be the best general anesthesiologist you can be, you will have every opportunity to become a highly capable specialist.
+The University of Kansas offers its own anesthesiology fellowships in regional, chronic pain, and critical care.

 Our residents receive very competitive benefits, and we have an excellent support staff who keeps the department and the residency organized, compliant, and safe.
 The department and GME sponsor many social outings prioritizing a healthy balance for residents while in training.
 Many of us have spouses and children in addition to our "work family."

 We hope you have a great experience with us no matter the length of your visit.
-Thank you for your interest; either of us welcome any questions you may have as you further explore our great program.
+Thank you for your interest, and we welcome any questions you may have as you further explore our great program.